kgellatl/CRISPR_guide_designer/README.md

 # CRISPR_guide_designer
 Finds guides for nuclease.

-Requires a sequence, either a single (for all guides) or multiple sequences where a SNP occurs (for designing guides against SNPs)
+Requires a sequence, either a single (for all guides) or multiple sequences where a SNP occurs (for designing guides against SNPs).

 Requires a guide table.